-We understand that in order to graduate from Sacramento New Technology High School, our student must successfully complete a minimum of 50 hours of internship work in a career field of their interest.
-This requirement is essential for bridging the gap between classroom learning and practical application, preparing our student for future endeavors.
+We understand that in order to graduate from Sacramento New Technology Early College High School, our student must successfully complete a minimum of 50 hours of internship work in a career field of their interest.
+This requirement is essential for bridging the gap between classroom learning and practical application, preparing our students for future endeavors.